 But none of that means anything if your employees don’t adopt the culture you’ve set out.
 The question is, how can you ensure your company culture is more than just a set of ideas?
 How can you make it stick with your team?

 I’ve got a few ideas I can share.

 - Hire for the culture you want.
 Do you want your culture to be marked by eco-friendliness?
 Then try hiring people who are already environmentally aware.
 Are you trying to build a culture of integrity?
 Make integrity a watchword during your employment process.
 Hire people who already line up with the kind of culture you want.

 - Don’t impose culture; collaborate on it.
-Rather than develop your culture in a locked room, then dictate it to the team, get everyone together to share their ideas and build the culture together.
+Rather than develop your culture in a locked room, and then dictate it to the team, get everyone together to share their ideas and build the culture together.
 When employees have buy-in, they have ownership—and that means your culture will have a better chance of “sticking.”

 - Smooth out your management hierarchies.
 Culture sticks when your employees feel like they’re part of a real team—and nothing disrupts team cohesion like the presence of needless corporate hierarchies.
 Keep your organizational structure as flat and as simple as possible in order to make your culture stick.